usenobi/tron/TEAM.md

-IF YOU'RE INTERESTED IN JOINING OUR TEAM, send an email to **jobs@usenobi.com** and tell us why YOU are the PERFECT FIT!
+If you're interested to join our team, send email to **jobs@usenobi.com** and tell us why you are the perfect fit!